-- Maintain accurate count of students and staff on Supervision Whiteboard.
-Take head counts continuously throughout the day- be aware of the number of children in your care at all times. - Arrange classroom to ensure visibility is maximized. - Be well prepared with all materials prior to children's arrival. - Keep children in manageable groups of play.
+- Maintain accurate count of students and staff on the Supervision Whiteboard.
+Take head counts continuously throughout the day- be aware of the number of children in your care at all times. - Arrange the classroom to ensure visibility is maximized. - Be well prepared with all materials prior to children's arrival. - Keep children in manageable groups of play. - Adult conversation should center on child-related topics rather than personal matters. - Only adults open the door for any reason. - Familiarize yourself with exits, areas out of immediate view, and places where children may hide.
+Know where blind spots are, indoors and outdoors, and supervise those areas more closely.

-- Adult conversation should center on child-related topics rather than personal matters. - Only adults open the door for any reason. - Familiarize yourself with exits, areas out of immediate view, and places where children may hide.
-Know where blind spots are, indoors and outdoors, and supervise those areas more closely. - Greet each adult when they are dropping-off or picking-up children.
+- Greet each adult when they are dropping-off or picking-up children.
 Confirm the child is signed-in on the sign-in sheet. - Make sure gates and doors including interior doors (office, closet, etc.) remain securely closed at all times. - No door propping - Frequently scan the room even when working with one child or in a small group. - Nap rooms must have adequate light to allow adequate supervision and facilitate movement from one part of the room to another. - Before leaving for lunch, break, or any other reason, make sure existing staff know you are leaving and when you are returning.
 Ask for acknowledgement and ensure teacher-child ratios are maintained.
-Confirm the head count with other staff before leaving and upon return. - Before transitioning children from the classroom, staff must gather children in a designated area to ensure an accurate head count and that all children are accounted for. - Before leaving the classroom, staff must conduct a sweep by checking all areas of the classroom for children including bathrooms, kitchen areas, under and inside of lofts, and any other areas out of immediate view. - Interrupt work with a small group or an individual child to respond when needed to prevent potential problems. - When children leave the classroom, implement the "Steps to SUPERVision" referring to the poster. - o Stop - o Unite - o Perform a sweep - o Exact count - Re-count as children leave the classroom - When children return to the classroom, implement the "Steps to SUPERVision" referring to the poster. - o Stop - o Unite - Perform a sweep - Exact count/roll call outside - Re-count as children enter the classroom - When children from more than one classroom are combined, make sure you are supervising all children, even if they are not in the class to which you are assigned.
+Confirm the headcount with other staff before leaving and upon return. - Before transitioning children from the classroom, staff must gather children in a designated area to ensure an accurate headcount and that all children are accounted for. - Before leaving the classroom, staff must conduct a sweep by checking all areas of the classroom for children including bathrooms, kitchen areas, under and inside of lofts, and any other areas out of immediate view. - Interrupt work with a small group or an individual child to respond when needed to prevent potential problems. - When children leave the classroom, implement the "Steps to Supervision" referring to the poster. - o Stop - o Unite - o Perform a sweep - Exact count - Re-count as children leave the classroom - When children return to the classroom, implement the "Steps to Supervision" referring to the poster. - o Stop - o Unite - o Perform a sweep - Exact count/roll call outside - o Re-count as children enter the classroom - When children from more than one classroom are combined, make sure you are supervising all children, even if they are not in the class to which you are assigned.
 (Full Day Collaborations) - Be aware of all visitors entering and exiting the room.
 Ask visitor for their name and purpose of visit.
 Have visitor sign resource staff log.

-• Any support staff (Speech Therapist, etc.) who removes a child from the classroom must sign the child out on the Designated Instructional Services (DIS) Log, and sign him/her in upon return.
+SCUSD Maintenance and Facilities personnel do not need to sign in if they have their District Identification Badge. - Any support staff (Speech Therapist, etc.) who removes a child from the classroom must sign the child out on the Designated Instructional Services (DIS) Log, and sign him/her in upon return.
 He/she must verbally alert and notify the classroom staff upon departure and return.
 Update Supervision Whiteboard.